spryker-sdk/aop-sdk/docs/readiness-check.md

 ## Recipes

 Recipes are written in YML and will contain any kind of configuration for the checker tools.
-The root key inside of the YML points to a `\SprykerSdk\Zed\AopSdk\Business\ReadinessChecker\Checker\CheckerInterface`.
+The root key inside of the YML points to a `\SprykerSdk\Aop\ReadinessChecker\Checker\CheckerInterface`.
 The checker classes have a method `getName()` which is used to map from the YML file to this checker.

 ## Checker